EPIC-EU/mec/docs/CONTRIBUTING.md

 ### Know the product/project

-Understand what TEAMMATES is about, both as a product (users' point of view) and a project (developers' point of view).
+Understand what MEC is about, both as a product (users' point of view) and a project (developers' point of view).

 * [Product intro page](https://teammatesv4.appspot.com) shown to potential users
 * [Features overview](https://teammatesv4.appspot.com/features.jsp)